Factbox: Rated one notch above junk, Nissan can still repay its debt

 NET CASH

-As Nissan saw its profits falling, its net cash, or cash minus debt, for its auto business fell to 235.2 billion yen at the end of June, from about 1 trillion yen in March, half of the level of rival Honda Motor Co.
+As Nissan saw its profits falling, its net cash, or cash minus debt, for its auto business fell to 235.2 billion yen at the end of June, from about 1 trillion yen in March, half of the level of rival Honda Motor Co 7267.T.

-In the fiscal year ended March 2017, when Nissan bought a 34% stake in Mitsubishi Motors Corp, net cash stood at 1.6 trillion yen.
+In the fiscal year ended March 2017, when Nissan bought a 34% stake in Mitsubishi Motors Corp 7211.T, net cash stood at 1.6 trillion yen.

 DEBT